bentoro/simple-select/README.md

 # simple-select
-A tutorial on using select() in linux sockets
+A tutorial on using select() for linux sockets
+- Code currently doesn't run